 - muscle spasms

 - alcohol withdrawal

 - treating sleep disorders

 Valium helps relax the brain and body.
 When taken as prescribed, Valium can offer relief from symptoms throughout the day.
 But calming effects have a dark side; Valium is a common drug of abuse because it is so effective.
 Moreover, when you take Valium to try to achieve a euphoric high or mix it with other drugs, Valium can become addictive.

 Valium is very addictive, so it’s usually only prescribed for short-term use and in small doses.
 Its strong effects on the central nervous system cause it to be frequently abused, making it illegal to use this drug without a prescription.
 The safe Valium dose is between 4-40 mg daily.
 But how addictive a drug is doesn’t just depend on its chemical properties.
 Social and cultural factors also heavily influence the availability of Valium.
 Some other factors which make this drug so easy to get addicted to are:

 - Valium’s illegal diversion history

-You can be dependent on Valium without becoming addicted.
-Someone using Valium to treat their anxiety may have trouble getting through the day without it because of illness, or may experience withdrawal effects if they stop taking Valium.
+You can be dependent on Valium without becoming addicted to it.
+Someone using Valium to treat their anxiety, for instance, may have trouble getting through the day without it because of illness, or may experience withdrawal effects if they stop taking Valium.
 But this isn’t the same as an addition.

 Valium addiction involves a psychological compulsion to seek out the drug, despite negative consequences of continued Valium abuse.
 In other words, if you use Valium to get high, avoid psychological or emotional issues, or compulsively use Valium, you could be a Valium addict.